google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/handling-messages.md

 see notifications have quite a few options.
 You can find a complete [list of them at MDN](https://developer.mozilla.org/en-US/docs/Web/API/ServiceWorkerRegistration/showNotification).

-Finally, we'll process the user's response using the `notificationclick` method.
+Finally, we'll process the user's response using the `notificationclick` and `notificationclose` methods.

     self.addEventListener('notificationclick', event => {